 Good afternoon.

 I hope you had a nice weekend.
 Did you have a nice weekend?
 Good.

-Today, we are going to start talking about the motion of molecules.
+Today we are going to start talking about the motion of molecules.
 We are first going to talk about the translational motion of molecules today and Friday.

 And then we are going to talk about the internal motion, in particular the vibrational motion of molecules and their rotational motion.
 That will be early next week.
+First transitional motion.

-First, transitional motion.
-Certainly, the quintessential equation that represents the behavior of gases is, of course, the ideal gas law, P equals n over V times RT.
+Certainly, the quintessential equation that represents the behavior of gases is, of course, the ideal gas law P equal n over v times RT.

 This equation accurately represents the behavior of gases at low pressures.
 It is an empirical law, of course.
 It is a law that Boyle and Charles discovered by doing experiments.

-They noted that as the temperature is raised, the pressure went up.
+They noted that as the temperature is raised the pressure went up.

 They noted as the amount of gas or the number of moles of gas added goes up, the pressure goes up.

-They noted that as the volume of their gaseous container goes up, the pressure goes down.
-Literally, this is an equation established by experiment and just varying one variable at a time.
-And since it looked like the pressure was directly proportional to the temperature, they wrote an equation where it was directly proportional to the temperature, they wrote an equation where it was directly proportional to the temperature, they wrote an equation where it was directly proportional to the temperature, etc. And the proportionality constant here was always this one constant R, no matter what gas you had.
+They noted as the volume of their gaseous container goes up, the pressure goes down.
+Literally, this is an equation established by experiment and just bearing one variable at a time.

+And since it looked like the pressure was directly proportional to the temperature they wrote an equation where it was directly proportion to the temperature, etc.

+And the proportionality constant here was always this one constant R no matter what gas you had.
 But this ideal gas law describes the macroscopic properties of a gas.